Amr-MKamal/Arduino_Ultrasonic_Anemometer/README.md

 ### Configure FarmOS
 you can refer to this online [guide](https://www.linode.com/docs/guides/install-farmos/) to help you configure FarmOS installtion
 ### Add weather station as a sensor on FarmOS
-First make sure Sensor Module on FarmOS is enabled , you can enable and add module via the development branch
+First make sure Sensor Module on FarmOS is enabled , you can enable and add module via the development branch ( just really a super user on the local platform) , if you're using a hosting service make sure to ask them to enable the sensors module.

 ### Install & Configure Arduino libraries
 Install the following libraries with your Arduino Library Manager in Sketch > Include Library > Manage Libraries...
+-<SoftwareSerial.h>
 ## Functional Weather Library
 //code documentation
 Name	Type	Description